 Can You Grow Ti Plants Outside?

 Native to Eastern Asia, Australia, and the Pacific Islands, Ti plants (Cordyline fruticosa and Cordyline terminalis) are hardy in U.S. hardiness zones 10-12.
 While they can handle a brief chill down to 30 F. (-1 C.), they grow best where temperatures stay in a steady range between 65 and 95 F. (18-35 C.).

 In cooler climates, they should be grown in pots that can be taken indoors through winter.
-Ti plants are extremely heat tolerant; however, they cannot handle drought.
-They grow best in a moist location with partial shade, but can handle full sun to dense shade.
-For the best foliage display, light filtered shade is recommended.
+Ti plants are extremely heat-tolerant; however, they cannot handle drought.
+They grow best in a moist location with partial shade but can handle full sun to dense shade.
+For the best foliage display, a light-filtered shade is recommended.